tikap/tikap/README.md

 Welcome to my GitHub!
-I am Tika, a computer engineering graduate with a career in software development.
+I am Tika, a computer engineering graduate with a career in software development and IT.

-Most of my repos are private so you will not see all of them listed.
+Most of my repos are private as they were made for experimental development and exploration of technologies.
 My public projects:

 - TikApps